LeoArrr/wanderPlan/README.md

    Objective: Introduce the app with a brief description and a clear call to action to start planning.
    Components:
    Hero Section: An appealing image or illustration of travel with a tagline (e.g., “Plan your trip effortlessly”).
-   Features Overview: Short descriptions and icons for the main app features (e.g., Itinerary planning, Map integration, Collaboration).
+   Features Overview: Short descriptions and icons for the main app features (e.g., Agenda planning, Map integration, Collaboration).
    Call to Action Button: “Get Started” or “Sign Up.”
 2. User Authentication Page
    Objective: Allow users to sign up, log in, and securely access their plans.